The Christmas tree collar search is officially on, and I’ve got some recommendations today to help you find the best one!

-What Is A Tree Collar?
 Let’s be honest- even on the best tree, the bottom part is naked and ugly.
 The stand, screws, metal pole (if artificial) and any other unsightly parts are not great to look at.
-It takes away that Christmas magic real quick.
+It takes away that Christmas magic real quick!
+A good tree collar “finishes” the tree and polishes all that up to be more aesthetically pleasing.

-This is our tree collar.
-Two years ago, I waited until December to grab this and ended up having to drive to another city to grab it because it was sold out online… don’t be me!
+This is our tree collar this year that we’ve owned for two years.
+I waited until December to grab this and ended up having to drive to another city because it was sold out online…and then I had to try and put it on an already decorated tree!

-Small Tree Collar / Tree Collar For Pencil Tree
+Small Tree Collars and Tree Collars For Pencil Tree

-Be sure to measure for your specific tree.
+Be sure to measure for your specific tree or scroll further down to see what size you need.
+A tree collar isn’t one size fits all.
 You don’t want a tree collar meant for a large 9 ft full tree on a 6 ft pencil tree.
-You need balance!
-Just ensure the tree stand isn’t any wider than the base of your tree collar.
+To make sure it looks correct, ensure the tree stand isn’t much wider than the base of your tree collar.
+It should looks balanced.

-Below are large tree collars meant for larger trees.
+Below are large Christmas tree collars meant for 8ft and more.
 Take note of measurements if you are looking for a very substantially sized tree:

 There are some great ones on this list!
 All are in stock at the time of hitting publish on this post.